 As unimaginable as it may seem, frigates can remain airborne for months at a time.
 Their ability to stay in flight has to do with the birds’ aerodynamic features, resulting in gliding for miles on end.

 Considering the bird spends most of its time over the ocean, the diet consists of sealife.
-Frigates dine on squid, flying fish, schooling baitfish, and larger species, including tuna.
+The answer to what do frigate birds eat is frigates dine on squid, flying fish, schooling baitfish, and larger species, including tuna.

-In the process of plucking fish from the sea, the Man-O-War bird remains dry.
+In the process of plucking fish from the sea, the Man-Of-War bird remains dry.
 The bird cannot become wet to stay aloft.
+So when asked how do birds catch fish?
+The frigate bird waits for fish to jump out of the water where they grab the food while the bird and the prey are in the air.

 How Do Man-O-War Birds Help Fisherman Locate Birds